aperezdc/perezdecastro.org/2015/introducing-snabbwall.markdown

 If you have been following the blogs of my colleagues [Katerina](http://luatime.org), [Diego](http://blogs.igalia.com/dpino/), and [Andy](http://wingolog.org) it should not be a surprise for you to know that in [Igalia](http://www.igalia.com) we have a small —and awesome!— team working with [Snabb Switch](http://snabb.co) to provide novel software–mostly solutions for networking.

-We are now starting the development of [SnabbWall](http://snabbwall.org) is an *application-level* (Layer-7) firewall *suite* for Snabb Switch, and yours truly happens to be the lead developer, so I figured out this is a good moment to introduce the project, which is kindly sponsored by the [NLnet Foundation](http://nlnet.nl/).
+We are now starting the development of [SnabbWall](http://snabbwall.org), an *application-level* (Layer-7) firewall *suite* for Snabb Switch, and yours truly happens to be the lead developer, so I figured out this is a good moment to introduce the project, which is kindly sponsored by the [NLnet Foundation](http://nlnet.nl/).

 <figure style="text-align:center">
   ![](http://snabbwall.org/images/igalia-logo.png)